-Email marketing is the highest achieving go-to ecommerce marketing solution, and as relevant to marketing goals as it ever was – below are the statistics to prove it.
-Be warned though, there is one section within it, called personalised product selection (PPS), that takes it and blows the ROI out the water, but we’ll come to that later.
+Email marketing is the highest-achieving go-to ecommerce marketing solution, and as relevant to marketing goals as it ever was – below are the statistics to prove it.
+Be warned though, there is one section within it, called hyper-personalised product selection, that takes it and blows the ROI out of the water, but we’ll come to that later.

 We’ve put together 40+ email marketing statistics that show you the state of email right now.
-It is still most effective marketing channels available to ecommerce marketers, and highlight important trends that you need to know.
+It is still the most effective marketing channel available to ecommerce marketers and highlights important trends that you need to know.

-The insights you can extract from the data below will tell more about the ways in which email marketing is changing, and how your strategy need to change with it.
+The insights you can extract from the data below will tell more about how email marketing is changing, and how your strategy needs to change with it.

 Email marketing statistics & benchmarks

 Let’s start by looking at the latest industry benchmarks uncovered in a recent email marketing report.
-These benchmarks are useful to measure your own performance against.
+These benchmarks are useful for measuring your performance.

 The average email open rate is 17.8%